About This Site

 Some twenty years ago I set out to translate my enthusiasm for Scotland, its history and natural beauty into a book.

-Many years and quite a few editions later this labour of love finally resulted in a 300-page guide that ended up on a bookshelf (and nowhere else!) gathering dust.
-Very anticlimatic!
+Many years and several editions later this labour of love finally resulted in a 300-page guide that ended up on a bookshelf (and nowhere else!) gathering dust.
+Very anticlimatic and it made me quite restless!

 Last year I finally got myself into gear and started out afresh.
 This time, keeping up with the times, it would be a "virtual" journey.